urakubo/Dojo-standalone/README.md

 3-b.
 File -> Import, and specify the stack of 2D EM images, the segmentation images, and a output mojo folder.

-4. The message "please click here" appears if those files are successfully opened/imported.
+4. The message "please click here" appears if those files are successfully opened or imported.
 Plese click it, then the web-based dojo will launch for further editing ( http://www.rhoana.org/dojo/ ).
 Users can save/export the editied file through the small GUI (control panel).

 ## A part of many unresolved problems: